Text Box: 14000 W. 215th St., Bucyrus, KS 66013-9519

 Coccidiosis

 Choice of drug depends on the identification of the coccidia involved.
-Corid, Amprol 128, and Sull-Medt are used to treat Coccidiosis in poultry.
+Corid 1/2 tsp per gal. of water for 5-7 days.
+Sull-Medt, 4-in-1and All-in-One are also used to treat Coccidiosis in poultry.

 Marek’s Disease